olitheolix/square/README.md

 This can be useful for automation tasks.
 For instance, you may want to track configuration drift of your cluster over time.

+# Use It As A Library
+See [here](examples/as_library.py) for an example of how to use Square as a library in your own Python programs.

 # Tests
 *Square* ships with a comprehensive unit test suit and a still nascent integration tests suite.